HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 ### Firewall considerations

 Firewalls can interfere with Data Collector communication.
-We recommended that you test connectivity for the protocols and features you use.
+We recommend that you test connectivity for the protocols and features you use.
 The asset discovery report can provide information that may be helpful in troubleshooting connectivity issues.

 ## Downloading the Data Collector